syncfusion-content/javascript-docs/js/Spreadsheet/Data-Binding.md

             hyperlink
         </td>
         <td>
-            To specify hyperlink in a cell
+            To specify hyperlink in the cell
         </td>
     </tr>
 </table>